Morgan-Bentley/COS-791---Object-tracking/README.md

 2. Setting Up the Environment
 3. Training a New Model
 4. Testing an Existing Model
+5. Ball Tracking and Video Processing with YOLO

 ## Project Structure
 The directory structure for this project is as follows: